programminghistorian/ph-submissions/lessons/NHGIS.md

 This lesson will outline how to use the NHGIS service to extract geospatial data for historical analysis using GIS tools.

 ## Intro
 The NHGIS service is a warehouse of census and archives geospatial data that can be filtered in and extracted based on time period and topics.
 This brief tutorial will outline how to extract geospatial data for historical analysis.
-It will focus on the extraction of county-level census data because prior to 1990, more precise level were not surveyed nationaly although it existed in some larger metropolitan areas.
+In particular, it will focus on the extraction of county-level census data because prior to 1990, more precise level were not surveyed nationaly although it existed in some larger metropolitan areas.
+This service can also be used to to extract additional data not contained in the census as well.

 ## The Data